District Mission Statement

 This is an agreement between the school, parents, and student explaining how the responsibility will be shared to improve student achievement.
 Each parent/guardian should review the compact with their child.
 A parent or guardian and the student are required to sign and date the compact.
 After signing, please have your child return the compact to his/her first period teacher or to the Title I Office.
 English / Spanish / Haitian Creole (PDFs)

-The Districts Parent Involvement Plan is information regarding the Title I program at the district level.
+The District Title I Parent & Family Engagement Plan (PFEP) is information regarding the Title I program at the district level.
 Take time to review it and use it as a reference for questions you may have about the Title I program at the district.
 Please complete the comment portion and return it to your child’s teacher or the Title I Office.
 English / Spanish / Haitian Creole (PDFs)

 Title I provides newsletters for parents, students, and teachers with information on how to become more involved with each child’s education.
 These newsletters are from The Parent Institute and Resources for Educators.
 Additional information can be found on the Polk County Schools Title I home page.